Why We Can’t Let Go of Love for Someone Who Treats Us Badly

 Perhaps your partner spends too much time with his friends at the expense of time with you.
 Perhaps he works all the time and does give you much attention.
 Perhaps she doesn’t treat her family the way you would like her to.
 Perhaps you wish she had higher self-esteem.

 You believe that, if only you love them enough and don’t give up on them, they will change, correct?

-For many people who are unhappy in relationships but who can’t break up with their person, can’t do so because they believe that they can fix the other person and then they will live happily ever after.
+Many people who are unhappy in relationships but who can’t break up with their person can’t do so because they believe that they can fix the other person and then they will live happily ever after.

-Let me tell you, unless you are happy with who your person is RIGHT NOW, then you are doomed to be unhappy if you don’t break up with them.
+Let me tell you, unless you are happy with who your person is RIGHT NOW; then you are doomed to be unhappy if you don’t break up with them.
 People can’t be fixed.
-They can choose to make change of their own accord but you won’t be able to fix them, no matter how hard you try.
+They can choose to make changes of their own accord, but you won’t be able to fix them, no matter how hard you try.

 #4 – Time invested.

 I can’t tell you how many times I have heard this from clients – “I have put so much time into this person.
 I don’t want to walk away now.”

 I can’t tell you how many times I have told them that that is no reason to stay.

 Yes, you might have invested a lot of time in this person (I put 20 years into my now-defunct marriage), but don’t spend even one more minute with someone who you aren’t happy with.
 Cut bait right now and invest the next few minutes, hours and days of your life in taking care of yourself and putting your energy out into the world to find the person of your dreams.